awsdocs/amazon-connect-admin-guide/doc_source/connect-attrib-list.md

 + Outbound whisper
 + Transfer to agent\.
 In this case, the agent attributes reflect the target agent, not the one who initiated the transfer\.

-Agent attributes are not available in the following contact flow types:
+Agent attributes are not available in the following flow types:
 + Customer queue
 + Transfer to queue
-+ Inbound contact flow
++ Inbound flow

 ## Queue attributes<a name="attribs-system-metrics-table"></a>

-These system attributes are returned when you use a **Get queue metrics** block in your contact flow\.
+These system attributes are returned when you use a **Get queue metrics** block in your flow\.

 If there is no current activity in your contact center, null values are returned for these attributes\.